kyonifer/koma/README.md

 (the unfortunate reality on the JVM at the moment).

-You can set the default backend used by default by golem's top-level functions by setting a property in the golem namespace:
+You can set the default backend used by default by golem's top-level functions by setting a property in the golem namespace.
+In Kotlin this looks like:

 ```Kotlin
 import golem.matrix.ejml.EJMLMatrixFactory